 Today, the never-ending range of downturned climbing shoes is mind-boggling.
 There’s not a single manufacture that hasn’t created a cambered shoe.

 Our team are big fans of bouldering and steep sport climbing, so we know a thing or two about these types of climbing shoes.
 Here are a few aggressive climbing shoes that get our seal of approval.

 La Sportiva Solution

-With extremely sticky Vibram rubber and a 3D molded heel cup, the Solutions help you find the solution to any problem.
+With extremely sticky Vibram rubber and a 3D molded heel cup, the Solution’s help you find the answer to any problem.

-These shoes have wonderful all-around usability due to their moderate to aggressive downturn.
+These shoes have wonderful all-round usability due to their aggressive downturn.
 Because of their durability, they are great for outdoor climbing and won’t get eaten up by sharp rocks as much as softer shoes would.

 OUR PICK #2

-These shoes sport an adjustable strap that is strong and flexible, and they break in fast due to the soft rubber and thin upper materials.
+These shoes have adjustable strap that is strong and flexible, and they break in fast due to the soft rubber and thin upper materials.
 Air flow and breathability of these shoes are great as well.